zenml-io/zenml/examples/gcp_kubernetes_orchestrated/README.md

 ```bash
 python run.py
 ```
-This will launch a virtual machine in your GCP project that will run the entire pipeline.
+This will launch a kubernetes job that will run the entire pipeline.

 ### Clean up
 In order to clean up, you can delete the bucket, which also deletes the Artifact Store.